Can a Medicare Supplement Insurance plan Help Pay for Home Health Care

 - and Medicare Supplement Insurance plan N (100%)

-If you purchased a Medicare Supplement Insurance plan F – High Deductible, your Medicare Supplement will typically pay the 20% coinsurance, but only after you have paid the annual deductible amount.
+If you purchased a Medicare Supplement Plan F – High Deductible*, your plan will typically pay the 20% coinsurance, but only after you have paid the annual deductible amount.

 You can also use find Medicare Supplement Insurance plans in your area by entering your zip code on this page.